Key Ideas about this Work of Art

-The Bamana people honor Ciwara as the spirit who taught their ancestors how to till the earth and grow crops.
-At traditional planting and harvest festivals, champion farmers are chosen to dance in honor of Ciwara.
-The Bamana Crest Masks represent male and female antelopes to symbolize the procreative forces of nature and the marital cooperation necessary for successful farming.
-They are attached to woven caps by which they can be secured to the heads of the dancers, whose bodies are covered with long, thick raffia costumes that sound like rain falling when they dance.
-While the costumed men leap in imitation of an antelope, women dance alongside them, singing praises to the ideal farmer, who exhibits the grace, strength, and endurance of an antelope.
+Bamana peoples honor Ci-wara as the spirit who taught their ancestors how to till the earth and grow crops.
+At traditional planting and harvest festivals, the most successful farmers are chosen to dance in honor of Ci-wara.
+The Bamana crest masks represent male and female antelopes, which also symbolize the creative forces of nature and the cooperation necessary for successful farming.
+The masks are attached to woven caps by which they can be secured to the heads of the male dancers.
+Their bodies are covered with long, thick raffia costumes that sound like rain falling when they dance.
+While the costumed men leap in imitation of an antelope, the women dance alongside them, singing praises to the ideal farmer, who exhibits the grace, strength, and endurance of an antelope.
 Two long sticks held by each dancer represent the rays of the sun.

-The abstraction and decorative patterning of the sculptures emphasize the antelope’s essential qualities: a narrow head, gracefully arching neck, and long horns.
+The decorative patterns that are carved into the sculptures emphasize the antelope’s essential qualities: a narrow head, gracefully arching neck, and long horns.
 The zigzag design of the male’s neck and mane represents the path of a running antelope; the tall horns suggest waving stalks of grain.
-Human characteristics are also incorporated into the portrayal of the female antelope, who wears earrings and a nose-ring and imitates human mothers in the way she carries her baby on her back.
+Human characteristics are also incorporated into the portrayal of the female antelope, who wears earrings and a nose ring and carries her baby on her back.
 In addition to their antelope features, the masks include the lower body of the aardvark, a type of anteater that burrows in the soil.
 The aardvark represents the farmers who cultivate the earth.

 tags: function, symbolism, animals, community, celebration, ceremony